Adamiro Signals · Outward track · Step 1 of 3

 Available in 32 languages.

-Signals, Voice, Mentor, The Tank they all adapts to you preferred language.
+Signals, Voice, Mentor, The Tank they all adapt to you preferred language.

 Either by settings or in the chats by listening to what you say.